 Water planning science & monitoring

-The risk assessment framework adopts a cause/threat/impact model that describes the risk pathway of impacts to a receptor.
-The risk level of an impact is a function of the likelihood of a cause and threat occurring, and the consequence of the impact on the receptor.
-The risk level is assessed with the current strategies and rules in place, as provided for under the NSW Water Management Act 2000 and the relevant water sharing plan/s.
-The relevant water management actions and mechanisms in place to address particular risks are listed in each chapter.
+The risk assessment framework adopts a cause/threat/impact model.
+The model describes the risk pathway of impacts to a receptor.
+The risk level of an impact is a function of likelihood and consequence.
+The likelihood of a cause and threat occurring, and the consequence of the impact on the receptor.
+We adopted the following definitions for risk assessments in the Murray Darling Basin:

 Monitoring, evaluation and reporting